openturns/otsvm/python/doc/user_manual/user_manual.rst

 More formally, a SVM constructs a hyperplane in a high or infinite-dimensional space, which can be used for classification or regression.
-A good separation is achived by the hyperplane that has the largest distance to the nearest training data point of any class.
+A good separation is achieved by the hyperplane that has the largest distance to the nearest training data point of any class.

 Whereas the original problem may be stated in a finite dimensional space,